nanoframework/nanoframework.github.io/content/building/using-dev-container.md

 ,"remoteUser": "vscode"
 ```

-in the main Dockerfile, uncomment the files and add the script `non-toot-user.sh`:
+in the main Dockerfile, uncomment the files and add the script `non-root-user.sh`:

 ```dockerfile
 ARG USERNAME=vscode